A HEMT-Based Cryogenic Charge Amplifier with sub-100 eVee Ionization Resolution for Massive Semiconductor Dark Matter Detectors: Performance with a CDMS Detector

 \section{Performance with a CDMS Detector}

-To confirm the predicted resolution, a CDMS-II \cite{cdms2000} germanium detector has been studied with the HEMT amplifier.
-The detector is 1 cm thick, 7.6 cm in diameter with a mass of $\approx$240 g.
-As the HEMT amplifier prototype has only one channel, the inner and outer electrodes were connected in parallel.
-The total capacitance of the detector is estimated to be 130 pF, resulting to a total input capacitance of 240 pF.
-The electrodes are polarized at 4.8 V through a bias resistor of 300 M$\Omega$ placed in close proximity to the detector.
-Both the bias resistor and detector are thermally sunk to the 40 mK base temperature stage of the cryostat.
-To have an unbiased measurement of the resolution, the detector response is studied with a collimated $^{241}$Am source facing the detector.
-We have previously used this same setup to perform similar measurements \cite{CDMSwHEMT}.
-From Table \ref{table:opfilt}, the expected baseline energy resolution $\sigma_E$ is at the 100 $\text{eV}_{ee}$ level.
+To study the ionization resolution, the HEMT amplifier was connected to a CDMS-II \cite{cdms2000} germanium detector.
+The detector was 1 cm thick, 7.6 cm in diameter with a mass of 240 g.
+The detector center electrode and outer guard ring, typically read out by separate charge amplifiers to reject events occurring near the detector sidewalls, were connected in parallel to accommodate the single-channel HEMT amplifier prototype.
+The total capacitance of the detector was estimated to be 130 pF, giving a total input capacitance (including cabling) of 240 pF.
+The electrodes were biased at 4.8 V through a 300 M$\Omega$ bias resistor placed in close proximity to the detector.
+Both the bias resistor and detector were thermally sunk to the 40 mK base temperature stage of the cryostat.
+Similar to previous work \cite{CDMSwHEMT}, the detector was exposed to a collimated $^{241}$Am source facing the detector to provide a calibrated measurement of the ionization resolution.
+Taking into account the total input impedance and additional Johnson noise of the bias resistor, the noise model from Eq.~\ref{eq:entot} predicts a baseline ionization resolution of $103\,\text{eV}_{ee}$.